swoolcock/GravityHelper/README.md

 * JaThePlayer for the original inspiration.
 * Viv for being Viv.
 * max480 for putting up with my upside-down jumpthru complaints for months.
-* Cruor/Vexatos for Ahorn.
+* Cruor/Vexatos for Ahorn/Lönn.
 * 0x0ade and the Everest team for Everest.
 * The Strawberry Jam team.
 * The Celeste modding community for waiting patiently for years.
-* Maddy/Kevin/Lena and all the EXOK team for being amazing people and creating a work of art enjoyed by so many people around the world.
+* Maddy/Noel/Kevin/Lena and all the EXOK team for being amazing people and creating a work of art enjoyed by so many people around the world.
 * Anyone else I've missed.

 ### So... what now?